One trade at a time -- unraveling the Equity Premium Puzzle: Results

 \subsection{Realized premiums}

-In the above section we found the ballpark rational expectations of equity premiums to be just as high as the actually realized values~\cite{MehraPrescott_1985}.
+In the above section we presented a rational explanation for the investor-expected equity premiums.
+We also noticed that the investor-expected premiums fall in the same ballpark range as the actually realized premiums.
 In this section we would like to understand how this happens: how the investors' expectations materialize, with investors doing no more than just keeping their money in the equity.

 Let $S_t$ be the value of the total return version of some equity index at time $t$.
 The return on the equity can be partitioned arbitrarily into $N$ imaginary reinvestment steps:

 Defining $x_i=S_i/S_{i-1}$ we compute